2021-2022 Pilot Awardees Have Been Selected

-We are delighted to announce the five projects selected for the Center for Advancing Sociodemographic and Economic Study of Alzheimer’s Disease (CeASES-ADRD) 2020-2021 pilot grant awards.
+We are delighted to announce the four projects selected for the Center for Advancing Sociodemographic and Economic Study of Alzheimer’s Disease (CeASES-ADRD) 2021-2022 pilot grant awards.
 These five projects were selected from a number of competitive applications.
 Please join us in congratulating our newest cohort of pilot grant recipients.
-Information about applying for the 2021-2022 CeASES-ADRD Pilot Award can be found here.
+Information about applying for the 2022-2023 CeASES-ADRD Pilot Award can be found here.

 Education is among the most important determinants of later life cognitive health.
 Over the life course, education leads to better cognitive functioning and healthier aging through access to better jobs, health care, residential neighborhood, wealth accumulation, and economic security.
 But, research on early-life educational processes that affect cognitive functioning has been severely limited by a lack of prospective longitudinal data.
 We do not have data sufficient to identify the specific (and potentially manipulability) organizational, curricular, social, or skill aspects of education that shape cognitive functioning.
 The proposed project will: link information from sample members of the National Longitudinal Study of 1972 NLS-72 cohort to CMS records; use information gained from matching to provide valuable data on health for analysis of educational precursors (adolescence and early adulthood) of health and cognitive aging among individuals in their mid 60’s as they enter old age; and establish a proof of concept and results for potential re-interviewing of the NLS-72 sample members.
 The proof of concept will involve not only the possibility of locating respondents but also the value of the education data as a resource for understanding cognitive aging.
 This study would create new data for analysis of the role of education in cognitive aging among individuals currently age 65 and older.
 It will also make possible comparisons to the HS&B cohort that is approximately a decade younger.